rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 If the policy has `inFocus` set to `true` then any app without RCU input focus when the capability is invoked **MUST NOT** be considered a candidate.

 ## 6. Best Candidate

+**TODO**: fix section 5 and this section...

+Candidate apps are all apps that have registered to provide the capability.

 If there is only one candidate then it **MUST** be the best candidate.

 If there is more than one candidate, then the candidate app that most recently had RCU input focus **MUST** be the best candidate.